 Assistance Programs Run by Nonprofit Groups

-- Partnership for Prescription Assistance -- sponsored by drug companies, doctors, patient advocacy organizations, and civic groups -- helps low-income, uninsured patients get free or low-cost brand-name medications.
+- Partnership for Prescription Assistance: A program sponsored by drug companies, doctors, patient advocacy organizations, and civic groups.
+It helps low-income, uninsured patients get free or low-cost, brand-name medications.

-- NeedyMeds is a nonprofit organization that maintains an extensive database of information about patient assistance programs, state assistance, drug discount programs, and free or low-cost medical care.
-You can search their database for free on their web site.
-The site also has information on thousands of application assistance programs, which help consumers navigate the application process.
+- NeedyMeds: A non-profit organization that maintains an extensive database of information about patient assistance programs, state assistance, drug discount programs, and free or low-cost medical care.
+You can search their database for free on their website.
+The site also has information on thousands of programs to help consumers through the application process.

-- RxAssist is an online database of drug company programs that provide free or affordable drugs and co-pay assistance.
+- RxAssist: An online database of drug company programs that provide free or affordable drugs and co-pay assistance.

-- Center for Benefits, provided by the National Council on Aging, provides information about assistance programs for low-income seniors and young people with disabilities.
+- Center for Benefits : Provided by the National Council on Aging, this shares information about assistance programs for low-income seniors and young people with disabilities.

-- RxHope is a web-based resource where you can search by medication to locate assistance programs.
+- RxHope: A web-based resource where you can search by medication to locate assistance programs.
 They also offer help with the application process.

-- RxOutreach is a mail order pharmacy for people with little to no health insurance coverage.
+- RxOutreach : A mail-order pharmacy for people with little to no health insurance coverage.